SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Origin Materials, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of October 24, 2023 – (NASDAQ: ORGN)

 NEW YORK, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Origin Materials, Inc..
+22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Origin Materials, Inc.

 Shareholders who purchased shares of ORGN during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.